-According to House Cleaning experts in Sacramento, avoid using harsh chemicals, acidic cleaners, or abrasive scouring equipment when cleaning granite.
+According to House Cleaning experts in Sacramento, avoid using harsh chemicals, acidic cleaners, or abrasive scouring equipment when cleaning granite or kitchen countertops.
 Instead, you must use a dishwasher and soap.
 The House Cleaning professionals in Sacramento have provided granite countertop cleaning methods that will maintain your sandstone countertops appearing great for years to come.

 Steps to Cleaning Granite Countertops